driftlesslabs/activitysim/docs/users-guide/estimation-mode/general.md

 choice models.
 When constraints or bounds are present, by default Larch uses the Larch uses the `scipy.optimize.minimize` function with the `SLSQP` algorithm when constraints or bounds are present.
-The `larch.Model.estimate` method allows the user to specify the optimization algorithm to use via the `mathod` argument, which can be set to 'BHHH', 'SLSQP', or any other algorithm supported by `scipy.optimize.minimize`.
+The `larch.Model.estimate` method allows the user to specify the optimization algorithm to use via the `method` argument, which can be set to 'BHHH', 'SLSQP', or any other algorithm supported by `scipy.optimize.minimize`.
 If you are estimating a model and find the optimization is not converging as fast as expected (or at all), you may want to try a different optimization algorithm.